SenseTecnic/wotkit-docs/source/quickstart.rst

 Overview
 ==========

 The WoTKit lets you quickly publish and find interesting data streams; from environmental sensors, GPS and on board data collection from vehicles, real time data feeds from mobile applications, building sensors, and internet-sourced content.
 With the WoTKit you can easily add visualizations for display on a WoTKit dashboard and create applications using the WoTKit API.
 This section will get you started with the WoTKit.
-Once you are familiar with the WoTKit portal you can then add your own sensor to the system for use by the :ref:`WoTKit API <api-documentation>`.
+Once you are familiar with the WoTKit UI you can then add your own sensor to the system for use by the :ref:`WoTKit API <api-documentation>`.

 Finding Sensors
 ===============